ephcoding/ephraimsmithdev/posts/tornado-action-log-1.md

 #### | Real-Time Severe Weather Alerts

-- fixed component that displays active thunderstorm and tornado alerts for user's current location
+- provide an alert or banner that displays active thunderstorm and tornado alerts for user's current location

-### RINGIN' IT OUT
+### GET MY MONEY'S WORTH

-I want to get as much as I can out of Tornado Action so I made a list of concepts and technologies that I want to get some working experience with.
+I want to ring Tornado Action out for as much as I can.. so I made a list of concepts and technologies that I want to get some working experience with.
 The list is already too long and I have another list of stuff to add already.
-Shoot for the starts, hit the moon?

 - implement dependency injection to make testing easier
 - minimize state management overhead by leveraging React as much as possible